ilitygergo/thesis/README.md

 # Thesis

-In this project my task was to implement 5 different thinning  algorithms on greyscale pictures, from academic papers.
+In this project my task was to implement and compare 5 different thinning  algorithms on greyscale pictures, from academic papers.

+The
 *
 *